CDAT/cdms/docs/source/manual/cdms_5.rst

 -  canvas is a VCS Canvas object, created with the vcs.init method.

--  array is a variable, masked array, or Numeric array having between two and five dimensions.
+-  array is a variable, masked array, or Numpy array having between two and five dimensions.
 The last dimensions of the array is termed the 'x' dimension, the next-to-last the 'y' dimension, then 'z', 't', and 'w'.
 For example, if array is three-dimensional, the axes are